Possess an Articulable Suspicion

 The observance of even a minor violation by a moving vehicle, such as a failure to dim headlights or a cracked windshield, can give an officer an “articulable suspicion” of illegal activity sufficient to justify a stopping of the vehicle.
 Erratic, though lawful, driving may also form the basis of a valid investigatory stop.
 While the observance of a vehicle in a general state of disrepair may justify the stopping of the vehicle by a police officer because the officer may reasonably suspect the commission of an equipment violation, an older vehicle with no signs of defective equipment may not be stopped for this reason.

 An investigatory stop based solely on an uncorroborated tip from an unidentified informant is usually held to be illegal.
 Some courts, however, have upheld stops based on such tips.
-Of course, the chances of the stop being upheld are increased if the police officer is able to corroborate the tip with the officer’s own observations prior to the stop.
+Of course, the chances of the stop being upheld are increased if the police officer can corroborate the tip with the officer’s observations before the stop.

 If you or a loved one has been arrested for drunk or impaired driving charges, there may be concern over the legality of the stop and the officer’s articulable suspicion.
 TeamDUI.com lawyers near me can help determine if this is just one of many aspects that could be challenged in a DUI-DWI case.
 Call 1-844-TEAM-DUI (1-844-832-6384) day or night to speak to a specialized DUI defense lawyer or have an attorney call you by submitting information about your case.